 # Can we predict microbiota responses from baseline abundance of responders?

 By combining gLV model and Bayesian regression, we identified multiple inulin and resistant starch responders from the complex microbial community of the murine intestine, which we believe play critical roles in bridging the variability in baseline microbiota to the variability in microbiota responses.
 There then comes a question: Can we predict microbiota responses simply from the relative abundance of these responders in the baseline community?
 To answer it, we first tested the statistical association between baseline relative abundance of each individual responder and time-averaged bacterial density (area under the curve divided by the observation time), where the latter was used as a proxy for overall microbiota response.
-Not all inulin responders are equally predictive and positive correlations were only found in Bacteroides acidifaciens and unclassified Muribaculace (Fig. S14A).
+Not all inulin responders are equally predictive and positive correlations were only found in Bacteroides acidifaciens and unclassified Muribaculaceae (Fig. S14A).
 We found that the total relative abundance of the two responders can explain 56% of the variability (Pearson correlation) in microbiota response.
 Similarly, the total relative abundance of unclassified Muribaculaceae and Desulfovibrionaceae in the baseline community explains 74% of heterogeneity in microbiota response induced by resistant starch (Fig. S14B).
 Although not perfect, our study provides guidance on how to develop predictive metrics of microbiota response under dietary fiber intervention.